 Love holidaying in Greece but ready to try somewhere new?
 Give Skiathos a go!
-Brand new to Jet2holidays for Summer 2020, this dreamy island in the Sporades archipelago offers a taste of authentic Greece.
+This dreamy island in the Sporades archipelago offers a taste of authentic Greece.
 That means you can expect whitewashed towns filled with old world wonders, picturesque natural beauty spots and some of the best sea views across the Aegean.
 And of course, not forgetting the crave-worthy cuisine on offer!

 Ready to take a look around?
 Here’s just a snapshot of what you’ve got to look forward to on a Skiathos holiday…